-Over the report period, these elements have been successfully maintained by the Secretariat through the coordination activities and support provided to the Council and its Committees.
+The Secretariat to the Council has continued to play an effective supportive role to the Council, which allows the Council to discharge its mandate efficiently.
 The Secretariat has worked together with the Council and its Committees to contribute to the goal of promoting South Africa as a reliable and responsible supplier, recipient and end user of sensitive goods and technologies and the international goal of achieving a world free of weapons of mass destruction.
-The establishment of the Coordinating Committee for the Comprehensive Nuclear-Test-Ban Treaty enhanced these efforts.